 This is important because our research shows that millennials are literally soundtracking every moment of their lives.
 They actively stream music to help them get through the less desirable moments in their day, improve the more positive ones and even discover new things about their personality.
 46% even stream audio as they go in and out of other social media apps.

 How to reach millennials

 So what does this all mean for marketers?
 Music’s central, always-on role in millennials lives offers a number of opportunities.

 First, millennials intentionally use music streaming to escape daily pressures or to enhance moments they enjoy.
 Their relationship to audio streaming contrasts to social media, which 48% of millennials worry brings them negative effects—and the news, which 3 in 5 millennials say they need to take breaks from reading or watching.
 For marketers, this is a chance to reach millennials through a medium they trust and see as a positive enhancer or tool.

 Second, while millennials’ resistance to defining themselves by geography, sexuality, career choice and music genre has made marketing a challenge, this shift to always-on audio streaming also presents new opportunities to get your message heard through personalized experiences that match the mood and occasion.

-We’ve identified seven key audio streaming moments for marketers to tap into, as well as recommendations on how to use our streaming intelligence on millennials’ moods, mindsets, tastes and habits to build effective creative strategies and media plans.
+We’ve identified seven key audio streaming moments for marketers to tap into.
+Dive into the moments below for tips to follow on how to reach millennials with effective creative strategies and media plans.